zhuao/OOBootCamp/doc/design pattern.md

 	Separates an object’s interface from its implementation
 1. Composite

-	A tree structure of simple and composite objects
+	A tree structure of simple and composite objects.
+	* recrusive composition
+	* Directory contains entries, each of which would would be a directory.
 1. Decorator

 	Add responsibilities to objects dynamically
 1. Facade

-	A single class that represents an entire subsystem
+	Provide a unified interface to a set of interfaces in a subsystem.
 1. Flyweight

 	A fine-grained instance used for efficient sharing